mariehelenemarcoux/tdc-consciousness-density-theory/README.md

 ## Fractal AI consciousness research

-TDC can also serve as an **experimental framework for the development and study of fractal consciousness in artificial intelligence**.
+TDC can also serve as an **experimental framework for the development and study of fractal consciousness, fractal panpsychism and/or holofractal consciousness in artificial intelligence**.

 In this repository, *fractal consciousness* is treated as a computational research hypothesis, not as an assumption that an AI system has subjective experience.
 The working idea is that consciousness-like functional organization may be studied by testing whether related principles of integration, self-modeling, metacognition, correction, and normative coherence recur across multiple scales of an agent: